lunarmodules/ldoc/docs/doc.md

-# LDoc - A Lua Documentation Tool
+## LDoc - A Lua Documentation Tool

-## LDoc as an improved LuaDoc

-Generally, LuaDoc style documentation will be accepted.
+LDoc follows the conventions established by Javadoc and later by LuaDoc.

 Only 'doc comments' are parsed; these can be started with at least 3 hyphens, or by a empty comment line with at least 3 hypens: